jimburton/scrabble/chapters/Chapter1.md

 of the array as a list then uses `chunksOf` to split it into 15-element sublists.
 The `intercalate` function from `Data.Text` intersperses a lists of texts with its argument.
 The `(<>)` operator concatenates text.
-Note that the `showBoard` function takes a noolean parameter which determines whether to show the bonus squares on the board.
-If this parameter is `True` then each position is looked up in the map of bonus squares.
+Note that the `showBoard` function takes a boolean parameter which determines whether to show the bonus squares on the board.
+If this parameter is `True` then each position is looked up in the map of bonus squares to see if there is a bonus value to display.

 ```haskell
 import qualified Data.Text as T